lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ### What is the malware's STIX ID?

+To find the answer to this question, we will pivot away from the report and log in to OpenCTI with the provided credentials.

 **Answer**: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__

 ### With the use of a USB, what technique did APT X use for initial access?